roderickdai/learngit/readme.txt

-git is a version sys.
-git is free software under GPL.
+git is a distributed version sys. git is free software under GPL.